 So, what ended up happening was that I bought the US PSX version as that is more common and therefore cheaper, and played the game on an emulator.
 A few different emulators, actually, one of which didn’t want to co-operate with Fraps and so I lost a ton of screenshots I thought I had taken.

 I remember reading about an upcoming “Mortal Kombat role-playing game” in gaming magazines around 1996.
 While I wasn’t exactly sure how that was going to work in practice, I was pretty interested because hey, Mortal Kombat is cool and I hear RPGs are neat as well!
-(I had never played one at the time) Mortal Kombat does have all sorts of cool mystical environments and gnarly demons and all that kind of stuff that lends itself well to RPGs, so in theory an RPG spinoff of the series could work.
+(I had never played one at the time, because I was a console gamer in Europe and also didn’t understand English) Mortal Kombat does have all sorts of cool mystical environments and gnarly demons and all that kind of stuff that lends itself well to RPGs, so in theory an RPG spinoff of the series could work.
 In theory.

 Mortal Kombat Mythologies: Sub-Zero is most definitely not an RPG.
-Sub-Zero does gain EXP and learn new special moves when he beats up enemies, but that’s about it.
+Sub-Zero does gain EXP, is able to use items for healing and that sort of thing, and learn new special moves when he beats up enemies, but that’s about it.
 This is a side-scrolling beat ’em up/action adventure game with platforming elements.
 Precision platforming.
 With strict timing involved.
 It also controls like Mortal Kombat.
 You may see a slight problem forming here.

 How do you jump in Mortal Kombat?
 Obviously, you press up on the d-pad or joystick.
 Now imagine doing any sort of platforming like that, let alone something that requires you to avoid instant death traps with precision.
 Once you’ve stopped screaming, imagine that you need to push a dedicated button to turn around during a round of Mortal Kombat.
 This is how Mortal Kombat Mythologies: Sub-Zero plays.
 It’s not pretty.
 Prepare to die a lot.